SAKryukov/remoting-dotnet/article/article.md

 }
 ~~~

-In this fragment, the collection `methods` is obtained from the service contract interface type recursively, to include all the methods of its base interface types.
+In this fragment, the collection `methods` are obtained from the service contract interface type recursively, to include all the methods of its base interface types.
 Note that it transparently includes interface properties, because each property is accessed by its getter, or setter, or both.

 One problem in the identification of the implementation method is that different methods can have identical names.
-This problem is solved by supplying fully-qualified name of the interface method with the method profiles, also identified by the methods' parameter information.
+This problem is solved by supplying a fully-qualified name of the interface method with the method profiles, also identified by the methods' parameter information.

 The nastier problem is this: the same implementation class can still implement two different methods implementing the same interface methods.
-This situation is possible in only one case, when one methods is an implicit implementation of an interface method, and another one is an explicit implementation.
+This situation is possible in only one case: when one method is an implicit implementation of an interface method, and another one is an explicit implementation of the same method.

 When we program a call to the method in a "usual" way, we can see, that the priority is given to the implicit implementation.
 When we call the method using "System.Reflection" and "System.Reflection.Emit", the preference is our choice.
 In the code [shown above](#code-reflection), we mimic the "usual" way.